BillyCooke/tech221_nodejs/README.md

 * gtest

 ## What is NPM?
 NPM is a software registry that contains over 800,00 packages.
-It can be used to share software.
+It can be used to share software and manage private development.
 It is free to use and does not require any registration.

 ## What is a Reverse Proxy?
 A Reverse Proxy is an application that sits between the client and the webserver and forwards on the requests to the relevant server.
+This allows for greater security as it can filter out malicious requests and block anything suspicious.
+It can also improve scalability as it can add or remove servers when needed.